 The cold, suffocating dark goes on forever and we are alone.
 Live our lives, lacking anything better to do.
 Devise reason later.
 Born from oblivion; bear children, hell-bound as ourselves, go into oblivion.
 There is nothing else.
 Existence is random.
 Has no pattern save what we imagine after staring at it for too long.
 No meaning save what we choose to impose.
 This rudderless world is not shaped by vague metaphysical forces.
 It is not God who kills the children.
 Not fate that butchers them or destiny that feeds them to the dogs.
 It’s us.
 Only us.

 —is answered in the book, as in the balance of Rorschach’s life, by a commendation of kindness.
-The symbolic bloodstain is not merely the effluvium of the murdered but corresponds to another of the novel’s motifs, the Hiroshima lovers—the shadowed shape of lovers embracing left by the atomic flash.
-These two images converge at the conclusion of chapter 11 when two minor characters both named Bernie—an old man who runs a corner newsstand and a young man who frequents said stand to read comic books—run into each other’s arms as New York is destroyed.
+The symbolic bloodstain is not merely the effluvium of the murdered but corresponds to another of the novel’s motifs, the Hiroshima lovers, the shadowed shape of lovers embracing left by the atomic flash.
+These images converge at the conclusion of chapter 11 when two minor characters both named Bernie—an old man who runs a corner newsstand and a young man who frequents said stand to read comic books—run into each other’s arms as New York is destroyed.
 The ultimate force that spoils symmetry, that runs to excess, that can never be calculated, is love.

 Now to the matter of Leslie S. Klinger’s annotations and the overall quality of this edition.
 I confess I find it promising but disappointing.

-First of all, there aren’t enough annotations: sometimes pages pass without Klinger’s comment.
+First, there aren’t enough annotations: sometimes pages pass without Klinger’s comment.
 This is an expensive book, and most people (like me!) will be buying it as a second copy of a work they already own, so in this case a lapse in quantity—of the one extra item justifying this book’s existence and expense—is a lapse in quality.

 Second, Klinger’s annotations seem arbitrary: for instance, at times he will explain the provenance and context of each chapter’s epigraph extensively, as with Blake (chapter 5) or Jung (chapter 9), while he has little to say about others (e.g., the Bob Dylan and Elvis Costello quotations from chapters 1 and 2).
 Why does the idiom “see you in the funny pages” get a long annotation, while “here’s looking at you, kid” goes without a gloss?
-Klinger shrewdly notes that AIDS seems not to exist in Watchmen‘s world, without explaining that Ozymandias probably prevented its spread, as is subtly implied in the prose supplement to chapter 11.
+Klinger shrewdly notes that AIDS seems not to exist in Watchmen’s world, without explaining that Ozymandias probably prevented its spread, as is subtly implied in the prose supplement to chapter 11.
 He mentions Woodward and Bernstein early on, without observing that The Comedian is intimated to have murdered them in chapter 9.
-Etc.

 Fourth, Klinger often provides contextual information without showing any consideration for how Moore or Gibbons might have come by their facts and ideas; annotations to canonical literature—to Milton, say, or Joyce or Pynchon—will not just gloss the author’s allusions but will often comment on where the authors acquired their learning, precisely because these means of transmission make an interpretive difference.
 Now Moore refused to collaborate on this book, and he is not a long-dead author whose papers and personal library can be accessed by a researcher, which makes the aforementioned task of interpretation more difficult.
-Still, it could be useful and informative to speculate: for example, can’t we be reasonably certain that Moore learned about Kitty Genovese from Harlan Ellison’s “Whimper of Whipped Dogs”? and isn’t that a case of literary allusion, itself in need of a gloss, as much as of historical reference?
+Still, it could be useful and informative to speculate.
+For example, can’t we be reasonably certain that Moore learned about Kitty Genovese from Harlan Ellison’s “Whimper of Whipped Dogs”?
+Isn’t that a case of literary allusion, itself in need of a gloss, as much as of historical reference?